hoerstl/KeyboardMod/README.md

 # KeyboardMod

 ## Mission
-The mission of this project is to allow the user to create their own keyboard shortcuts that can have python-integrated functionality such as running other sub-modules with the press of a button or rebinding keys to complete complex tasks using other python modules.
+Our goal is to allow users to create their own keyboard shortcuts that have python-integrated functionality such as running other sub-modules with the press of a button or rebinding keys to complete complex tasks using other python modules.

 Motivation: I, Lawrence, wanted to increase my productivity with a keyboard and reduce the time my hands spend moving away from the home row on my keyboard.
+I also thought it would be excellent to bind the scripts I write to make me more powerful on my machines.

 ## Functionalities:
 - Pressing and holding the caps-lock key rebinds every key on the keyboard, entering 'CapMode'